fishtron/threeofakind/source/_posts/2013-02-08-the-chedley-scientific-quarterly.markdown

 The Chedleys hope the poor dog adjusts better over time with more exercise and training at home.

+{% img /images/2013/02/gir.jpg Wet GIR on a rock %}

 ##Matt runs for office

 Matt is a candidate in the upcoming BC elections.
 He is running for the Green Party, whose provincial platform most closely aligns with Matt’s values about the environment and economy.

-If you would like to chat policy with him, or strategise, or provide some much-needed financial support, let us know ;)
+If you would like to chat policy with him, or strategise, or provide some much-needed [financial support](https://greenpartybc.nationbuilder.com/donate_to_matthew_pedley), let us know ;)

-Website for more info: matthewpedley.ca
+Website for more info, see [Matt's Green Party campaign website](http://matthewpedley.ca).

 ##Recipes